 - Consider that a number of factors may affect your results over a period of time.
 Your results may be affected by holidays, weekends, special events, changes to your product data, and your competitors in the auction.

-- Look at conversion value, then at conversion value / cost to verify that you are getting enough sales and that you’re close to your target ROAS.
+- Look at conversion value and then at conversion value divided by cost.
+This can help you verify that you’re getting enough sales and that you’re close to your target ROAS.

-- Remember that your clicks may go down but this is expected since the bid strategy reduces bids for clicks that don't meet your target.
+- Remember that Target ROAS might reduce your clicks.
+Don’t worry, because this is expected, since the bid strategy reduces bids for clicks that don't meet your target.
 It then uses the savings to bid higher for when a conversion seems more likely to meet your target.
 For the same reasons, your cost per click may go up and down.

-- Review your bid strategies and determine if each target ROAS bid strategy gets at least 20 conversions per month and fully benefits from target ROAS.
-Performance will generally be better with fewer, larger campaigns.
+- Review your bid strategies and determine if each Target ROAS bid strategy gets at least 15 conversions per month and fully benefits from Target ROAS.
+Performance will generally improve with fewer, larger campaigns and more conversions.

-- In certain cases, you may want to make sure you remain competitive as other advertisers increase their bids.
-For example, this could apply during a sales period where you want to increase volume.
-In these cases, consider reducing your target ROAS.
-The strategy will adjust your bids up resulting in higher volume.
+- You might consider ways to make sure you remain competitive as other advertisers increase their bids.
+For example, bids might increase during a sales period or a change in season.
+In these cases, consider reducing your Target ROAS.
+The strategy will adjust your bids up, resulting in higher volume.